syntalos/edlio/docs/intro.rst

 other file formats, and is especially useful to store array data.

-While HDF5 is an excellent format to store structured data, and has the advantage of being just one file instead of a directory structure like EDL, it also has some disadvantages which may make EDL preferrable in some applications:
+While HDF5 is an excellent format to store structured data, and has the advantage of being just one file instead of a directory structure like EDL, it also has some disadvantages which may make EDL preferable in some applications:

 * Writing in parallel to multiple datasets in a HDF5 file is very slow due to thread synchronization, making HDF5 not a great choice for massively parallel data acquisition.